 - Limited A/B testing – There is no advanced split testing with ConvertKit.
 Split testing is restricted to email subjects.

 - Relatively expensive – New bloggers and writers may not be able to afford ConvertKit.
-The least plan cost $29 per month.
+The least plan costs $29 per month.

 Legit or scam